zhaodong2013062/azure-iot-sdk-c/provisioning_client/devdoc/secure_custom_hsm.md

 ### Building the Custom HSM

 After you saved the custom_hsm_example file you will need to build the project.
-To into the custom_hsm directory and generate the make files by issueing the cmake commands:
+To into the custom_hsm directory and generate the make files by issuing the cmake commands:

 ```Shell
 cd ~/azure-iot-sdk-c/cmake/